zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 ## Prerequisites

-A novice programmer's code often suffers two problems:
+A novice (or nonprofessional) programmer's code often suffers two problems:

 1. There is no deliberate distinction between *library* and one-off *scripts*.
 Most work is (long) scripts.